Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-72-the-reckoning.md

 For the first time in his life, he was feeling…*anxious.* The battle in his mind over what he feared, what he wanted, and what he felt was *right* was enough to make his hands shake and his body chill.
 He didn’t *think* he had a sickness, but the guilt in his stomach still made it churn and turn like he’d eaten bad meat.

-And while he *did* want to talk about it with the Singer...the first person he wanted to talk about it with was Yan.
+And while he *did* want to talk about it with the Singer... the first person he wanted to talk about it with was Yan.

 But if Yan came back, of course, Vemik wouldn’t be in this position any longer.
 If *any* Given-Man came to the village, the taste on the air would fade in a few days, if one of them stayed - as one eventually would, because a village without a Given-Man would always gain one, one way or another - then the problem would go away.
 But every day, the taste on the breeze got a little sweeter, a little more distracting, a little harder to resist.